Q: How do I pay my annual dues?

 A: Each homeowner is responsible for paying their annual dues.
 Dues are not paid by mortgage escrow accounts.

 The 2020 Annual Dues amount is $370 per household.
-Invoices are mailed in January and payment is due by February 28th, 2020.
+Invoices were mailed in January and payment is due by February 28th, 2020.
 Follow the instructions on the invoice to pay by Zelle or mail your check to the HOA mailing address at

 Pine Lake Estates HOA

 Q: What are some of the things that we should do in the spring to make our places look nicer and prepare for the growing season?

 A: Spring & Summer means it’s time to keep yards mowed, hedges trimmed and weeds controlled.
 Also keep the front walk clean and free of weeds, please.
 Each owner is responsible for keeping weeds out of the sidewalk and cleaning clippings and debris in front of their property.
 This keeps the neighborhood looking well maintained.
 Maintenance of exterior hardscape such as light posts, fountains, pedestals and other items are also important to maintain.